rickballard/CoCivium/legacy/CoCivium/_pr/ci_og-image-20250813_2231/assets/sources/Preservation_Guide.md

 # Preservation Guide

 ## What to mirror
-- Open-licensed papers, standards, and official docs central to CoCivium.
+- Open-licensed papers, standards, and official docs central to CoCivium™.
 - Critical web pages likely to rot (recorded with date and hash).

 ## How to mirror